Bỏ qua đến nội dung

 13. After restarting, go to SettingsDevices & ServicesAdd Integration

-14. Search for "HACS" and click on it
+14. Search for "HACS" and click it

-15. Tick all the confirmation boxes → Submit
+15. Tick all confirmation boxes → Submit

-16. Copy the code shown
+16. Copy the code displayed

 Step 1.2: Install the VinFast Plugin via HACS